-Recognition of income from construction contracts
+Recognition of revenue from construction contracts

-Revenue from construction contracts amounts to NOK 1 339 452 thousand in 2021.
+Revenue from construction contracts amounts to NOK 1 475 612 thousand in 2022.

-For calculation of income from construction contracts, the percentage of completion method is used.
+For recognition of revenue from construction contracts, the percentage of completion method is used.
 Stage of contract completion is based on contract costs incurred compared to total estimated contract costs.
-The assessment of estimated contract costs, including impact of disputes and guarantee work, and the stage of contract completion represents critical accounting estimates and judgements.
+The assessment of estimated contract costs, including impact of disputes and guarantee work and the stage of contract completion, represents critical accounting estimates and judgements.

-Accounting for contract revenue is key to our audit for several reasons.
-The company has a number of construction contracts, some of which can be long lasting.
-The estimation of total contract costs and percentage of completion can be complex and characterized by judgement.
-Managements' use of judgement in these calculations has a material impact on many financial For a selection of construction contracts, we have compared the company's use of the percentage of completion method, to the requirements of IFRS 15.
-We found that the applied accounting principles are in accordance with IFRS 15.
+Accounting for contract revenue was key to our audit for several reasons.
+The Group has a number of construction contracts, some of which can be long lasting.
+The estimation of total contract costs and percentage of completion can be complex and subject to management judgement.
+Application of Management judgement has a material impact on several financial statement line items, such as revenue from construction contracts, contract assets and contract liabilities

+We refer to notes 2 and 4 for more information about constructions contracts and how management assesses contract completion.
+For a selection of construction contracts, we compared the Group's use of the percentage of completion method, to the requirements of IFRS 15.
+We found that the applied accounting principles were in accordance with IFRS 15.